tapaswenipathak/Visualization-of-CPU-Scheduling-Algorithms/README.md

 		 ```

 1. Enter the number of process and view how these CPU scheduling algorithm works.
-Everything will be genrated ran		       domly.
+Everything will be genrated randomly.